Mont Ross

 Mont Ross is a stratovolcano, the highest mountain in the Kerguelen Islands at 1850 m.
 It is located in the Gallieni Massif, at the end of the Gallieni Peninsula, east of Baie Larose on the main island of Grande Terre.
 The volcano is composed primarily of trachybasalt and was active during the late Pleistocene.
+Eruptives have been dated between 2 million years to 100,000 years old.

 History

 Mont Ross was named after explorer Sir James Clark Ross.
 The first human being to set foot on its summit was French military engineer Henri Journoud, using a helicopter, in the early 1960s.
-The mountain was, however, first climbed in 1975 by Jean Afanassieff and Patrick Cordier, the last French mountain to be climbed.
+The mountain was, however, first climbed in 1975 by Jean Afanassieff and Patrick Cordier, and is the last French mountain to be climbed.